ac5599656/liri-node-app-/README.md

 ## More Info On Liri-Node-App

-This app is updated and maintaned by the Github user ac5599656.
+This app is updated and maintained by the Github user ac5599656.
 If you have further questions, you can email ac5599656@gmail.com

 ## Technology Used